Greifswald-Spider-Genomics/Argiope-bruennichi-Data-Analysis/README.md

 This step was performed by Dovetail Genomics.

-The resulting assembly is the final assembly and is also called scaffolded assembly.
+The resulting assembly is the final assembly and is also called "scaffolded assembly".

 # Repeat Masking

 The assembly was repeat-masked using the *de novo* repeat finder RepeatModeler (v. open-1.0.11) <b id="f4">[4]</b> and the homology-based repeat finder RepeatMasker (v. open-4.0.8) <b id="f5">[5,6]</b>.

-First, RepeatModeler was used to generate a repeat library for the contig assembly.
+First, RepeatModeler was used to generate a repeat library for the contig assembly. <br>
+Since RepeatModeler needs a database as input, this was created first using ```BuildDatabase``` with the options ```-name argiope``` to specify the database name and ```-engine ncbi``` to specify the used search engine. <br>
 RepeatModeler was run with the *de novo* repeat finder RECON (v.
 1.08), the search engine RMBlast (v.
 2.2.27), *de novo* prepeat finder RepeatScout (v.
 1.0.5) and tandem repeat finder TRF (v.
 4.0.9) with the options
 ```
 # Repeat masking the contig assembly